SharePoint/sp-dev-docs/docs/spfx/viva/design/design-intro.md

 The Viva Connections Dashboard is the digital toolset for your employees.
 You can create a curated experience using dashboard cards to give your employees access to their most critical content and tools.

-The cards are designed to enable quick task completion by interacting with a card directly or by opening a quick view.
+The cards are designed to enable quick task completion by interacting with a card directly or by opening a Quick View.

 :::image type="content" source="../../../images/viva-design/viva-design_dashboard_overview.jpg" alt-text="Dashboard in mobile and in Desktop view":::